Case study: fatal cardiac arrest after hospital neglected to treat high potassium levels

 An internal incident report (known as a ‘Datix’) had been raised four days after Mrs B’s death.
 The Datix noted the high potassium and queried whether the death required an internal review.
 The investigation experienced several ‘stumbling blocks’:

-- The incident was reported as resulting in a “low level” of harm, despite Mrs B’s death, and therefore did not trigger automatic review;
+- The incident was reported as resulting in a “low level” of harm, despite Mrs B’s death, and therefore did not trigger an automatic review;

 - It was then sent to a Plastic Surgery consultant for a review which was never undertaken and never followed up;